dlink/vbin/README.md

 vbin
 ====

-vbin is a collection of Command Line Tools for Unix.
-They are used with other Unix Bash commands to form a formiable arsenal of tools.
+vbin is a collection of Command Line Tools for Unix used with other Unix Bash commands to form a formidable arsenal of tools.

 Source: https://github.com/dlink/vbin